 Update: On May 16, the Stop Urban Shield Coalition shut down the Berkeley City Council meeting at 12:45am (actually on May 17).
 New special meeting to be scheduled.
-Date TBD.
+It will be on June 20 at 6:00pm at Longfellow Middle School at 1500 Derby Street.

 BERKELEY SHOULD NOT PARTICIPATE IN THE MILITARIZED-POLICE ASPECTS OF URBAN SHIELD